 About Northeastern Illinois University

 Founded in 1867, Northeastern has a rich tradition of educational innovation and prides itself on preparing teachers and administrators who make a difference in Chicago.
 That tradition continues to this day and has expanded to include an array of academic disciplines, allowing the University to embrace fully the community in which it resides.
-Northeastern is regarded as the most diverse public comprehensive university in the Midwest and is designated by the U.S. Department of Education as a Hispanic-Serving Institution.
+Northeastern is regarded as the one of the most diverse public comprehensive universities in the Midwest and is designated by the U.S. Department of Education as a Hispanic-Serving Institution.
 Diversity is an important factor in the character of Northeastern and in the social fabric of its student body.
-The University has an enrollment of approximately 10,000 students; African American, Hispanic, Asian and Native American students represent about 60 percent of the student body.
+The University has an enrollment of more than 7,000 students; African American, Hispanic, Asian and Native American students represent about 55 percent of the student body.

 With a Main Campus located on roughly 67 acres in an attractive residential area on the Northwest Side of Chicago, the University offers more than 80 undergraduate and graduate programs in the arts, sciences, education, and business.
-The University has additional locations in the metropolitan area: The Carruthers Center for Inner City Studies, El Centro, and the Center for College Access and Success.
+The University has additional locations in the metropolitan area: the Jacob H. Carruthers Center for Inner City Studies and El Centro.
 Northeastern is also a founding member of the University Center of Lake County consortium campus in suburban Lake County.

 Northeastern Illinois University is accredited by the Higher Learning Commission of the North Central Association, 30 North LaSalle Street, Suite 2400, Chicago, Illinois 60602, telephone number (312) 263-0456 or (800) 621-7440.
 The Higher Learning Commission web address is www.hlcommission.org.